shubhamss44/password_generator/README.md

 # password_generator
-you can create random passowrd of desired length and copy it to your clipboard.
+you can generate random passowrd of desired length and copy it to your clipboard.